Chapter Twenty One

 "You're lucky that it's just me."
 At this, I raised an eyebrow.

 "Just you?"
 I challenged, glancing over his shoulder again.
+The dead stared back.

 "No one else knows you're here but me."
 He told me sincerely.
 "No matter what happens now, whatever happens between us, I promise you that I won't give you up."
 His words made me stop and I gazed at the man before me, trying to pry out the lie, though I could find no such thing.